timbroadwater/wapitheme/README.md

 # WAPI (WordPress Application Program Interface) Theme
-A responsive WordPress theme that utilizes:
+The WAPI Theme is a responsive WordPress theme that utilizes:

 * AngularJS
 * FontAwesome